Home

 19 minutes to read

 Common package managers implement the concept of software repositories to allow the set of packages installable from the package manager to be expanded.
 On Fedora, there is RPM Fusion and Copr repositories created and maintained by users.
 Arch Linux users are fond of the AUR, the canonical repository for user-submitted packages.
-On Gentoo, there is GURU, which is kind of like Gentoo’s equivalent of AUR, but it is just the tip of the iceberg of packages that are not in the official Gentoo ebuild repository (::gentoo). …
+On Gentoo, there is GURU, which is kind of like Gentoo’s equivalent of AUR, but it is just the tip of the iceberg of packages that are not in the official Gentoo ebuild repository (::gentoo).
+There are various testing overlays maintained by projects and development teams of Gentoo and repositories for out-of-tree ebuilds, like ::gnome, ::java, and ::science, let alone plenty of user personal overlays, like the Spark overlay I have been working on for example. …

 Finding Leaf Packages Faster: Optimization for In-degree Computation in Dependency Graph